toddmurphy/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference bewteen .forEach and .map is the follow: .forEach iterates over a an array and returning whatever you ask for, such as the last name of a person; where as, .map iterates of an array of data to create a new array of data.

 2. What is the difference between a function and a method?

+A function is a block of code that accepts instructions to accomplish a certain taks.
+A method is a function that is applied to a function as a property that allows a function to have actions.
+For example, you can create a video game with many functions, such as a zombie that has it's own properties, and methods that allow a zombie to: walk, punch, eat people, or crawl.

 3. What is closure?

+A closure is just a function that encompasses 'scope' that allows nested functions to have their own scope.
+Closure allow nested functions to reach outside their local scope to access functions outside their own scope.
+Closures can't reach in and pull out information from their nested functions.

 4. Describe the four rules of the 'this' keyword.

+The four rules of thie 'this' keyword are: global(window) binding - global variables, implicit binding for whatever is left of the dot object, explicit binding(call, apply, and bind), and new binding.

 5. Why do we need super() in an extended class?

+Super() allows us to connect prototypes parent->child->grandchild relationships to share methods.

 ## Project Set up